Our Process for Certifications & Audits

 - review the allocation of resources for stage 2 and agree the details of stage 2 with the client;

-- provide a focus for planning stage 2 by gaining a sufficient understanding of the client’s management system and site operations in the context of the management system standard or other normative document;
+- provide a focus for planning stage 2 by gaining a sufficient understanding of the client’s management system and site operations in the context of the management system standard, level of integration (if applicable), or other normative document;

 - evaluate if the internal audits and management reviews are being planned and performed, and that the level of implementation of the management system substantiates that the client is ready for stage 2.